Dufouranto0/2025_Champollion_Decoder/README.md

 ## Saving NIfTI files from decoder outputs

-If you want to save NIfTI files from the NumPy outputs of the decoder (for now only the first two batches for visualization), use `save_nii.py` inside a BrainVisa environment (or any environment that contains `aims`):
+If you want to save NIfTI files from the NumPy outputs of the decoder (for now only the subjects within the first two batches have a NumpPy ouput, for visualization), use `save_nii.py` inside a BrainVisa environment (or any environment that contains `aims`).
+`save_nii.py` takes the parent folder of the generated .npy files as argument:

 ```bash
 bv bash